 administrator can create a StorageClass with the

-StorageClass that uses standard persistent disks and that replicates data to
+describes a StorageClass that uses standard persistent disks and that

 kind: StorageClass apiVersion: storage.k8s.io/v1 metadata: name: regionalpd-storageclass provisioner: kubernetes.io/gce-pd parameters: type: pd-standard replication-type: regional-pd zones: europe-west1-b, europe-west1-c